solairen/pihole/README.md

 #### How to run

-Set environment variables on host from where the ansible scirpt will be run or inside the docker container ([moleszek/pihole:latest](https://hub.docker.com/r/moleszek/pihole)) e.g:
+Set environment variables on host from where the ansible script will be run or inside the docker container ([moleszek/pihole:latest](https://hub.docker.com/r/moleszek/pihole)) e.g:

 ```bash
 export USER=testuser